KevinRhode/Java-pass-generator/README.md

 * password length:

-  -Set the length of your generated password. range 5-64
+  -Set the length of your generated password. range 8-128
 * include special char:

-  -default: Checked
   -if checked include special characters in the possiable generated password
   -[Link to Doc of Characters](https://owasp.org/www-community/password-special-characters)
 * include numbers

-    -default: Checked
-    -if checked include special characters in the possiable generated password

-* include space

-    -default: Unchecked
-    -if checked include space character in the possiable generated password
+    -if checked include numbers in the possiable generated password

 ## Credits